Trump set to return to NH Saturday for outdoor rally in Portsmouth

 Late Sunday, Democratic Portsmouth city councilor and NH Senate candidate Deaglan McEachern said he would ask Mayor Rick Becksted to call for a special meeting of the council Thursday to consider a mask requirement “for the protection of our community.”

-The Trump campaign also held rallies on the eve of the New Hampshire primary back on February 10, and following his re-election kick off on August 15, 2019.
+The Trump campaign also held rallies on the eve of the New Hampshire primary on Feb.
+10 and following his reelection kick off on Aug.
+15, 2019.
 Those events were held at the SNHU Arena in Manchester.

 New Hampshire Democratic Party Chair Ray Buckley released a statement Sunday saying Trump has spent the the last four years “breaking promises he made to Granite Staters.”